ripped-rooster/Terraform-Associate-Notes/README.md

 - Reads the code and creates a "plan" of execution or deployment.
 - This command does not deploy anything; it is considered a read-only command.
 - Allows users to review the action plan before executing any changes.
+- determines what actions are necessary to achieve the desired state by evaluating the difference between the CONFIGURATION file and the STATE file

 ### Terraform Apply